mbahl1670/ch15-16-groupProject2-dpTracker/README.md

 ## How this was accomplished
-* Decided on what project we would be working on and divied up the workload
+* Decided on what project we would be working on and divvied up the workload
   * Michael (API routes, home-routes, JavaScript for comments & voting, Handlebars, assisted with dashboard-routes & integrating login/logout)
   * Chris (Models, Handlebars, Login Page, login javascript, Dashboard & dashboard routes
   * Zeeshan (CSS styling, inital index.html & initial main handlebars page)